-Mona’s work with couples is influenced by Emotion Focused Couples therapy (EFT).
-When couples experience breakdowns in communication or trust and/or feel a sense of isolation and betrayal, it is an indication that the bond and dynamic between partners has been threatened.
-Mona works with couples to assist both partners in recognizing how to understand and be empathic to one another’s underlying emotions, fears, and uncertainties, how to assume mutual responsibility, and how to nurture the attachment relationship rather than abandon it.
-Mona further assists couples in understanding and locating their relationship dynamic impasses and implementing a language of vulnerability to connect with one another.
+Mona's work with couples is influenced by Emotion Focused Couples Therapy (EFT).
+When couples experience breakdowns in communication or trust and/or feel a sense of isolation and betrayal, it is an indication that the bond and dynamic between the partners is under threat.
+Mona works with couples to assist both partners in recognizing mutual responsibility, in understanding and developing compassion for another's underlying emotions and fears.
+The work is designed to strengthen the attachment between the couple by locating their relationship impasses and developing the language of vulnerability to turn towards one another, rather than away.
+Mona has completed an externship training as an EFT couples therapist.

 Mona utilizes a combination of a psychodynamic approach with Eye Movement Desensitization Reprocessing Therapy (EMDR) to assist clients in overcoming trauma.
 EMDR is an empirically studied and supported therapy that is used to effectively treat trauma.
 EMDR uses bilateral stimulation of the triune brain to assist persons in processing and reprocessing their perceptions, feelings, and thoughts associated with traumatic experiences and events in their lives.
 EMDR therapy can be used in conjunction with regular talk therapy or as a separate therapy altogether.